 An uphill road

 The road Bartimaeus walked with Jesus was tough: eighteen miles, all uphill, from Jericho to Jerusalem.
-Jericho lays 840 feet below sea level; Jerusalem soars 3,500 feet above sea level.
-Mountains make the trail tortuous.
+Jericho lay 850 feet below sea level; Jerusalem soared 2,500 feet above sea level.
+Mountains made the trail tortuous and treacherous.
 Moreover, In a little more than one week, Bartimaeus witnessed Jesus’ triumphal entry into Jerusalem, His crucifixion, and resurrection.
 What a physical and spiritual baptism of fire for the new disciple!

 Following Jesus looks different for everyone, but we can be certain of two things: it will involve challenges, and He will walk every step of it with us.